Kaiser784/Web-sec-challenges/challenge/README.md

 ```
 This is to make it easier for the administrators to handle them.

+**Whenever a new challenge is uploaded, this [Google Doc](https://docs.google.com/document/d/173pkVeaRsY3EiEYnFtPknC993OOEMBZzYYdqjit1jJM/edit?usp=sharing) must be updated with the required data for a smooth transition of the admins.**

 If you are someone other than the team trying to submit a challenge you'll have to submit a private offical writeup with the folder containing the main files and the markdown in the above format as a zip to example@gmail.com.

 For now the challenges are strictly web-based, we will extend to other categories in the near future.